-Based on the Company's review of these reports filed electronically with the SEC and written representations received from reporting persons, we believe that all of our directors and officers complied with the reporting requirements of Section 16(a) of the Exchange Act during 2023, except with respect to one Form 4 for Mr. Harris reporting one transaction that was not timely filed, one Form 4 for Mr. Ben-Dor reporting one transaction that was not timely filed, one Form 4 for Stronghold Energy II Operating, LLC, Stronghold Energy II Intermediate, LLC and Stronghold Energy II Holdings, LLC (collectively, the "Stronghold Entities") reporting one transaction that was not timely filed.
+Based on the Company's review of these reports filed electronically with the SEC and written representations received from reporting persons, we believe that all of our directors and officers complied with the reporting requirements of Section 16(a) of the Exchange Act during 2024, except with respect to one Form 4 for Ms. Roesener reporting two transactions that was not timely filed and one Form 4 for Mr. Young reporting one transaction that was not timely filed.